HananChehaitly/freshDigger-server/README.md

 - JWT: For authentication using JSON Web Tokens
 - Google Maps API: Used for road directions and estimation of time to destination
-- Expo-notifications: Used for push notifications -React Native: The frontend of the website.
+- Expo-notifications: Used for push notifications
+- React Native: The frontend of the website.

 ## Installation
 Install composer on your machine using the following link: